 Remember to bring plenty of water, sunscreen and your camera!
 If you’re visiting in the winter or early spring, you might even be lucky enough to see manatees in the river.
 (Psst – looking for more ways to see Florida manatees?
 Check out our guide!)

 If at all possible, we recommend a two-day trip.
 It was lovely to spend the first day kayaking the river at our leisure and the second day at the state park.
 It would be challenging to accomplish both things in one day if you want to experience both fully.

-If that’s your situation, you’ll absolutely have to do the state park first to make sure you get in.
+If are only going for the day, you’ll absolutely have to do the state park first to make sure you get in.
 Once the park has reached capacity for the day they do not take any more admissions.
-The last launch from the state park is at 12pm, so that would only leave you with 2-3 hours to spend inside the park.
+The last paddle launch from the state park is at 12pm, so that would only leave you with 2-3 hours to spend inside the park.
 The other companies offer launches as late as 3 pm, but that leaves you with far less time on the river.